ahoelt1120/ahoelt1120.github.io/README.md

 # This Webpage was Created from a Template by GitHub User mshuber1981
-I added GitHub Pages functionality to the files.
+I added GitHub Pages functionality to the project.

 To deploy the web page to GitHub Pages, first follow the instructions below by mshuber1981.